derdavidoo/Forge-to-Minecraft-Launcher/README.md

 <h3>Step 3</h3>
 <br>
 Now you should see all your Modprofiles in this list.
-Make shure you have played the profiles over CurseForge once before you transfer them with my tool.
+<h3>IMPORTANT: Make shure you have played the profiles over CurseForge once before you transfer them with my tool or the Game will crash while launching</h3>
+(Vanilla Packs are not supported yet)

 ![image](https://github.com/derdavidoo/Forge-to-Minecraft-Launcher/assets/145209719/fcb031ea-2402-40a9-aa4a-96df9d3b9a65)